-Deutsche Bank's objective in this reorganized division with nearly 25 million clients is to provide a seamless client coverage while continuing its investments into digitalization to broaden the client base and to drive efficiencies.
+Deutsche Bank's objective in this division with nearly 25 million clients is to provide a seamless client coverage while continuing Deutsche Bank's investments in digitalization, to broaden the client base and to drive efficiencies.
 In Germany, Deutsche Bank is targeting to be the leading German private and commercial bank by integrating the Private & Commercial Clients Germany and Postbank businesses.
-The improvement of their technology platform in Italy is one of the current objectives in their Private & Commercial Clients International business.
-In Wealth Management, Deutsche Bank will continue to follow its strategy which includes to invest in key growth markets, e.g. Asia, Americas and the Middle East as well as selected de-risking and transformation initiatives.
+The improvement of Deutsche Bank's technology platform in Italy is one of the current targets in Deutsche Bank's Private & Commercial Clients International business.
+In Wealth Management, Deutsche Bank will continue to follow Deutsche Bank's strategy which includes investing in key growth markets like Asia, Americas and EMEA as well as selected de-risking and transformation initiatives.